Modernization of nationality law: changes from 27.06.2024

 On 19 January 2024, the Bundestag passed the "Act on the Modernization of Citizenship Law (StARModG)".
-The law was published in the Federal Law Gazette on March 26, 2024 and will now enter into force on June 26, 2024.
-With this law, extensive changes to the German Nationality Act (StAG) come into force, which in particular bring simplifications to Naturalization and adjustments to the loss of German nationality.
+The law was published in the Federal Law Gazette on March 26, 2024 and will now enter into force on June 27, 2024.
+With this law, extensive changes to the German Nationality Act (StAG) will come into force, which will in particular make it easier to Naturalization and make adjustments to the loss of German nationality.

 Shorter stay times make it easier Naturalization